 Diapers Aren’t Getting Clean Enough

 If your cloth diapers are not getting thoroughly cleaned, they are going to smell.
 If you have smelly cloth diapers even after you’ve washed them several times, the problem could be your water.
-Hard water prevents soaps and detergents from performing correctly, which can lead to detergent buildup.

 If your diapers are not cleaned properly, it can also lead to urine build-up, which will cause your cloth diapers to smell like ammonia.

 It is also possible you are using too much detergent.
 Too much detergent can cause buildup in your washing machine, contributing to cloth diaper odor.

 Hard water can cause a lot of problems, and diaper odor is one of them.
 Hard water pertains to the mineral content in your water.
 The more minerals in the water, the harder the water is considered.

 These minerals can end up as deposits on your laundry and cloth diapers and, over time, prevent your cloth diapers from getting thoroughly cleaned, making your cloth diapers smell.
 Hard water also prevents detergent from fully activating.